mohamed25-dev/backend-assessment/README.md

 ## Notes:
 For database design, I've chosen to store the API's retrieved data in a JSON column.
-Since we  query the data and no updates are done on these fields suits well.
+Since we  query the data and no updates are done on these fields JSON suits well.
 I've added dedicated columns indexed for querying criteria – like station id and dates for bike data. to improve querying efficiency.